How do you deal with a brother or sister living rent-free in an inherited house?

 The first step should be to consult the will or trust of the deceased parent.
 A will or trust may specify requirements of who can live in the house and under what terms.
-In most cases, the will or trust specifies siblings hold joint use of the house which is often impracticable.
+In most cases, the will or trust specifies siblings hold joint use of the house, which is often impracticable.

 The next step would be to consult the executor or trustee.
-An executor or trustee has the ultimate say on how the estate is handled.
+An executor or trustee has an ultimate say on how the estate is handled.
 Therefore, you can receive permission from the executor or trustee to live in the house temporarily.

 In most cases, jointly inheriting a home will require a mutual agreement between all inheritors.
 You could offer to pay rent to the other inheritors, but this can often cause problems or be awkward.